Bryja

-Bryja – thin kasza or mash, a Germanic, Celtic and Slavic dish, based on overcooked oat or kasza, that formulated the basis of their respectable cuisine.
+Bryja – thin kasza or mash, a Germanic, Celtic and Slavic dish, based on overcooked oat or kasza, that formed the basis of their respectable cuisine.
 It is also the name of a traditional Silesian dish served during Wigilia.
 The dish's names: bryja, breja, brejka, breha, the German Brei have their roots in Celtic languages.

 Variations

 While a primarily savoury dish, the bryja base can also produce different types of sweets, including the poppy seed-based kutia, as well as the traditional Silesian dish with the same name, made from plums, apples, pears, with the addition of śmietana, wheat flour, cinnamon, sugar and salt.